Traveling as a laryngectomee can be challenging. The

 • Information (phone, email, address) of the laryngectomee’s physician(s), speech and language pathologist, family members and friend(s)

-• A figure or drawing of a side view of the neck that explains the anatomy of the laryngectomee's upper airway and if relevant where the voice prosthesis located
+• A figure or drawing of a side view of the neck that explains the anatomy of the laryngectomee's upper airway and if relevant where the voice prosthesis is located

 • A paper pad and pen